Watney first on PGA Tour to test positive for coronavirus - WHIZ News

 HILTON HEAD ISLAND, S.C.
-(AP) — Five-time PGA Tour winner Nick Watney tested positive Friday for the coronavirus, the first player with a confirmed infection since golf resumed its schedule last week.
+(AP) — Five-time PGA Tour winner Nick Watney tested positive Friday for the coronavirus, the first player with a confirmed infection since golf resumed a full schedule last week.

 He did not return a telephone call seeking comment.
 Watney played the opening round with Vaughn Taylor and Luke List, and a rules official notified them at the turn of the positive test.